jonathangosling/Breed_Classification_App/README.md

 - Dockerfile, requirments.txt, buildspec.yaml for deployment.

 ## Resources:
-This was a useful video for understanding how to use Jinja2 with FastAPI and HTML forms: https://www.youtube.com/watch?v=L4WBFRQB7Lk&t=2s
+This video was useful for understanding how to use HTML forms to get user data with Jinja2 and FastAPI: https://www.youtube.com/watch?v=L4WBFRQB7Lk&t=2s

 ## Notes: